 5 MIN READ

-Cold Temperature Damage to Emerged Corn
+Cold Damage to Emerged Corn

 Figure 2.
 Varying degrees of injury to seedlings from cold water uptake in the same field.